plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 When it comes to actually sending a message to an agent there are basically two communication patterns we could use:

-1) Direct messaging.
-The sender either has a reference to the receiver agent or the agent system has some form of agent discovery, so that the sender can send a message to the receiver agent directly.
+1) *Direct messaging:* The sender either has a reference to the receiver agent or the agent system has some form of agent discovery, so that the sender can send a message to the receiver agent directly.
-2) Publish/Subscribe.
-This usually requires some kind of "broker", "bus" or "mediator".
+2) *Publish/Subscribe:* This usually requires some kind of "broker", "bus" or "mediator".
    Agents being interested in some type of message would register to the broker.
-A sender would then send a message to this broker and the broker would deliver this message to all interested agents.
+A sender would then send a message to the broker which would then deliver this message to all interested agents.

 Each pattern has its own pros and cons.
-One criteria to decide would certainly be the question whether many-to-many communication is needed.
-Another criteria could be how much agents should be decoupled, so should not make assumptions about the topology of the "agent network".
+One decision criteria would certainly be the need for many-to-many communication.
+Another criteria could be how decoupled agents should be, means how much knowledge an agent should have or needs to have about the topology of the "agent network".

 ## Micro Services?